 Stop and Smell the Roses.

-If you’re in NYC like me, you’re not stopping and smelling the roses, in fact you’re trying not to smell anything: the armpits of someone holding on to a pole on the subway, the odor of dead rats as you exit from the train or the waft of too much perfume as you walk down the Madison.
-We can get stuck in the day to day, the hum drum of our lives, and the drama that exists or doesn’t exist.
-But how often do we actually take time out to be grateful that we can own or operate a business, that we have a place to lay our wandering minds to rest, or that we have people that actually love the crazy humans that we are.
+If you’re in NYC like me, you’re not stopping and smelling the roses, in fact, you’re trying not to smell anything: the armpits of someone holding on to a pole on the subway, the odor of dead rats as you exit from the train or the waft of too much perfume as you walk down the Madison.
+We can get stuck in the day-to-day, the humdrum of our lives, and the drama that exists or doesn’t exist.
+But how often do we actually take time out to be grateful that we can own or operate a business, that we have a place to lay our wandering minds to rest, or that we have people that actually love the crazy humans that we are?
 Practice gratefulness and you’ll feel more comfortable in how you present to the world.
 Here’s a great way to jumpstart this habit: Every time you pick up an item or enter a room, stop for a second and ask yourself a very important question: How did I get this/ how did I get here?
 I guarantee you memories will come flooding back and you’ll feel grateful for the twists and turns of life that led you to that object or situation.

 Like seriously, allow yourself to be pleasant.
 What is it about today’s society that sees smiling and pleasantness as something abstract?
-Have you ever smiled at someone and they looked at you like you’re absolutely crazy?
+Have you ever smiled at someone and they looked at you like you were absolutely crazy?
 Many people walk around not knowing whether to be happy or sad.
 They take their cues from what everyone else is doing.
 Trust, it’s not you, it’s them.
 So give yourself the gift of laughter my friend and CHOOSE to be intentional about your happiness.
 Did you know laughter decreases cortisol, increases immune cells, and fights infections?
 So we might be talking weight-loss, and not getting sick.
-Laughter is by far the easiest way to maintain that sexy bod!
+Laughter is by far the easiest way to maintain that sexy body!
 So take time to give your body what it actually needs.

 Eliminate “Supposed To Be’s”